Prag8855/aab/content/guides/housing-scams.md

 ### The rent is too high

 Berlin has [rent control laws](/glossary/Mietpreisbremse).
 Landlords can't charge what they want.
 If you sue your landlord to lower your rent, they can't kick you out.
 You pay less rent, but keep the apartment.
+Services like [Conny](/guides/conny-review) can help you lower your rent.

 ### Eigenbedarf